 Our first major event will be our academic conference next April 20–22, 2017, focused, appropriately, on what eudaimonia is and how it might be assessed.
 We are pleased to report that we have received interest from philosophers, political scientists, economists, psychologists, and others.
 We cordially invite paper proposals from other disciplinary perspectives as well.

 In addition to academic conferences like this one, we expect to host post-docs, visitors, speakers, and researchers from a wide range of disciplines.
 We welcome proposals from faculty in any department at Wake Forest for any of these.
-We also hope to support individual or team research projects, as well as proposals for workshops or colloquia on book manuscripts, research ideas or projects, or lecture series.
+We also support individual or team research projects, as well as proposals for workshops or colloquia on book manuscripts, research ideas or projects, or lecture series.
 We welcome inquiries or proposals from any discipline or perspective that connects with the study of eudaimonia.

 Any proposals we receive will be reviewed by the Faculty Advisory Board of the Eudaimonia Institute, which is comprised of distinguished and diverse members drawn from across Wake Forest University.
 All research and other activities of the Eudaimonia Institute are similarly guided by the Board, which operates by consensus, under the review and authority of the relevant Deans and the Office of the Provost of the University.